Published November 2019

 I chose self-publishing after comparing and contrasting self-publishing and traditional publishing and saw that self-publishing was much more appropriate for me.

-The Pros & Cons of Self-Publishing and Traditional Publishing
+The Pros & Cons of Self-Publishing vs. Traditional Publishing

 Now that I’m an insider to the process and have done a lot of investigation into both publishing streams, I’ll share a few pros and cons of self-publishing and traditional publishing, so you can make the choice that works best for you.